Airomarto/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 8 - The command 'chmod 007 hello' to change permission of owner and group owner to no permission and to change permission of other users to all permissions
 Task 9 - The command to change the permission of hello to -rwxr-x-wx is chmod 753 hello Task 10 - The command to copy permissions from olleh to hello Task 11 - command that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
-Regular files should not be changed.
+Regular files should not be changed chmod a+X *
+Task 12 - command to mkdir and set permissions 751 is mkdir -m 751 my_dir